Greece: Leader of neo-Nazi Golden Dawn group jailed for 13 years | DW | 14.10.2020

 Leaders of the Neo-Nazi party have been sentenced to prison for running a criminal gang.
 The ruling is the culmination of a trial that has been described as one of the most important in Greece's political history.

-A Greek court on Wednesday handed a 13-year jail term to the leader of the neo-Nazi group Golden Dawn, Nikos Michaloliakos, and five of his inner circle for running a criminal organization under the guise of a political party.
+A Greek court on Wednesday handed a 13-year jail term to the leader of the neo-Nazi group Golden Dawn, Nikos Michaloliakos for running a criminal organization under the guise of a political party.

 The landmark ruling is the culmination of a five-year court casethat involved more than 50 defendants convicted of crimes ranging from illegal weapons possession, murder and assault.